JamesCoding888/JavaOCP20221017/README.md

 ------------------------------------------------------------------------------
-# day14 Java Advanced: HashSet, LinkedHashSet, Iterator
+# day14 Java Advanced: HashSet, LinkedHashSet, Iterator and HashCode
-1. Introduction of API - interface of Set
+1. <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day14">Introduction of API - interface of Set</a>

 > HashSetDemo1.java
 - Description:  Giving a sample code to overview the application of HashSet and LinkedHashSet